glowkeeper/P3D/docs/assignment/assignment.md

 Write a report that documents the work you have done.
 It should be no longer than two-thousand words but can be much shorter, as long as it includes the following:

 1. An introduction that outlines the essential elements of your scene.
 It should include some aspect of project planning, too
-2. A properly referenced section of no longer than five-hundred words, which shows an understanding of some technical element introduced in the first and second weeks of the course.
+2. A properly referenced section of no longer than five-hundred words, which shows an understanding of some technical element introduced in [Week 1, Session 2](../labs/week1Session2.md), [Week 2, Session 1](../labs/week2Session1.md) and [Week 2, Session 2](../labs/week2Session2.md).
 This section should include how you used that element in your Unity scene.
 For example, you could write about surface normals and how you applied them
 3. A  snippet of a script you used in your scene, alongside an explanation of that script and how it was used in the scene.
 4. A short description of an animation you used in your scene
 5. A summary of the Unity scene you created.
 This section is an opportunity to critique what you've done